nathan-nakatsuka/ContamLD/README.md

 ```

 ### <p>Section 3) Post-processing</p>
 Note: The script will automatically do both the damage correction and the external correction version.
-Set External Correction value to the external correction score of on an uncontaminated individual of the same group as your target individual.<br/>
+Set "External_Correction_Value" to the external correction score of on an uncontaminated individual of the same group as your target individual.
+Panel_Type is the type of panel: 1240K, SG, or your own.<br/>
 Note: The first time this script is run, sometimes it has an error because the files are not yet finished before they are needed for another script.
 If this happens, re-run the script.<br/>
 ```
 cd directory_orig
-bash ./helperdir/Post_Processing_New.txt directory_orig directory_files Prefix_inds.txt External_Correction_Value
+bash ./helperdir/Post_Processing_New.txt directory_orig directory_files Prefix_inds.txt External_Correction_Value Panel_Type
 ```